-All purchases, sales and leases of real property by Apple (except for those arising out of the enforcement of remedies, including exercises of rights of reacquisition) must be approved by its Board of Directors.
-Approvals may be obtained for specific purchases, sales or leases or the Board of Directors may grant approval to purchases, sales or leases so long as specified guidelines are met.
+All purchases, sales and leases of real property by NYCIDA must be approved by its Board.
+Approvals may be obtained for specific purchases, sales or leases or the Board may grant approval to purchases, sales or leases in accordance with Board-approved guidelines.